practicalli/spacemacs/spacemacs-basics/vim-style/vim-tips-for-developers.md

-## multi-replace with iedit and narrowing.
+## multi-replace with iedit and narrowing

 `SPC v` select whatever you're at.
 Press `v` to widen region and `S-v` to narrow region.

 `zt`, `zz`, and `zb` to pull the current line to the top/middle/bottom of the screen.

-`[count]G` Jump to line number
+`[count]G` jump to line number

-gf Jump to file name under the cursor - try this in the summary.md file
+`gf` jump to file name under the cursor - try this in the summary.md file

-<C-]> Jump to definition of keyword under the cursor
+`C-]` Jump to definition of keyword under the cursor